 If you want to keep your backpack extra organised and free up space, you’ll love packing cubes.
 Dischem and Clicks sell them, but I’d avoid the latter if you are on a budget.
 Dischem’s range is a lot cheaper, and you don’t need to fork out hundreds of Rands for a square designed to hold your clothes.

-But if buying some is out of your budget, don't stress.
-It's not an essential, and there is always the rolling method.
+But if buying some is out of your budget, don’t stress.
+It’s not essential, and there is always the rolling method.